L-M-V/21stCenturyIdentity/21stCenturyIdentityPrivacyAndDataManagement.md

 ![Self-Sovereign Identity](Images/SelfSovereignIdentity.svg)

 Drummond Reed at Evernym defines SSI as a “lifetime portable identity for any person, organisation, or thing that does not depend on any centralised authority and can never be taken away".
 Self-Sovereign Identity expands upon User-Centric Identity idea - placing the user directly in control of their own credentials in a digital wallet.

+**Issuers** can provide credentials that can be placed in the wallet.
+These credentials can then be broken up into sub-parts and sent to **organisations**.
+Organisations can then verify these credentials independently by querying the blockchain.

+#### 1.2.4.1 Self-Sovereign Example:

+A user wishes to enter a bar which requires the user to be over the age of 18.
+The user gets the government (issuer) to provide a driver's licence credential to the user.
+The user can break this credential into sub parts such as name, date of birth and address.
+This data can also be transformed, such as turning the date of birth into "user is over 18" flag.
+The user then shows this and only this flag to the bar (organisation).
+The bar can then verify that flag is valid by checking the relevant cryptographic information on the blockchain.
+Once verified, the user is now allowed into the bar.
+No additional private information is provided to the organisation.

 The specific workings of this technology will be expanded in the following sections.

 ### 1.2.5 Chapter References: